 1pm- 7pm Chung King Plaza, Chinatown LA

 Bringing together artists, booksellers and fine arts enthusiasts in historic Chinatown, Los Angeles, the A.G.
 Geiger Book Fair is a unique event that is free and open to the public.
 Modeled on the Art Book Fairs presented by Printed Matter in New York and Los Angeles, The A.G.
 Geiger Book Fair is regionally focused and convenes primarily West Coast based artists, presses,

 and independent publishers in a lively festival atmosphere.

-For 2017, we are increasing our footprint in the the Chinatown Plaza as well as adding more events including spoken word performances by Brendan Constantine and Rich Ferguson, industry insights from renown independent publisher Kirk Pederson of Zero + Publishing, more music and animated film shorts to be announced shortly.
+For our 3rd annual, we are increasing our footprint in the the Chinatown Plaza as well as adding more events including spoken word performances by, industry insights from renown independent publishers, more music to be announced shortly.

 Our inaugural fair in 2016, had 22 exhibitors that included Los Angeles Contemporary Exhibitions (LACE), Contemporary Art Los Angeles (CARLA Magazine) ,Artillery Magazine, RAM Publications, Juxtapoz Magazine, Odds & Sods, AJB Design, Coagula Gallery, Gregorio Escalante Gallery, Danielle Ayala, Sean Hernandez, Puna Press, Vacancy LA, Xtra Magazine, Ghost Waves, , Heavy Gel, Francesca Nobili, Dot Red Productions and GYST-Ink.